Online Accessibility Trainings

 How to Use the Worldwide eLearning Online Accessibility Lab

-Texas Tech University Worldwide eLearning has taken many steps over the years to ensure that our online content and coursework materials are accessible to all students no matter the disability.
+Texas Tech University eLearning and Academic Partnerships has taken many steps over the years to ensure that our online content and coursework materials are accessible to all students no matter the disability.
 In addition to many accessibility trainings, a resource that is offered to TTU instructors is the Online Accessibility Lab (OAL).
 The OAL assists instructors with providing accessible instructional materials in their classes, offering help with captioning, assistance in creating accessible content and even providing accessibility evaluations.

 The training formats include: